top of page

 THE CHARITY

-The museum is run and supported by the charity The Kent Mining Heritage Foundation whose key aims and purposes are to:
+The museum is run and supported by the charity The Kent Mining Heritage Foundation whose Mission is to:

-• To record and preserve Kent’s mining heritage, and to further public understanding of old and new forms of energy
+• To record and preserve Kent’s mining heritage, maintain the Kent Mining Museum on the former site of Betteshanger Colliery, and to further public understanding of old and new forms of energy

-• To enhance the quality of life in this disadvantaged community through the provision of education, skill-sharing, and leisure activities
+• To enhance the quality of life in the local community through the provision of education, skill-sharing, and activities.

 Close up image on a pair of hands holding a mining lamp

-• To collect, curate and conserve the stories and collections of the Kent mining communities, in an exciting, engaging and accessible way
+• Collecting and conserving the stories of the Kent mining communities in order to share them in an exciting, engaging and accessible way for the benefit and enjoyment of future generations.

-• To bring together the Kent mining communities, their stories and collections – specifically Aylesham, Tilmanstone, Chislet, Dover Museum and East Kent Railway
+• To bring together the Kent mining communities, their stories and collections – specifically the villages of: Aylesham (Snowdown), Elvington and Eythorne (Tilmanstone), Mill Hill/Deal (Betteshanger) and Hersden/Chislet (Chislet).

 IMG_0069.jpg